 Low self-worth fools you into believing that you are worthless.
 And you behave accordingly.

-And the only true way to overcome the struggle, end the suffering, escape the hardship is to become aware of your true, infinite, inner worth!
+And the only true way to overcome the struggle, end the suffering, is to become aware of your true, infinite, inner worth!

 Nobody else needs to confirm this, nobody needs to recognise your achievements, nobody needs to be impressed.